 Triple the Conductivity of Leading PEMs

-Pemion™ has extremely high cation conductivity and triple the proton conductivity of leading PEMs at room temperature, making it an attractive option for continued development of solid-state lithium polymer (Li-Po) batteries.
+Pemion™ has triple the conductivity of leading PEMs at room temperature, making it an attractive option for continued development of solid-state lithium polymer (Li-Po) batteries.
 Combined with high strength for dendrite blocking, selectivity between metals, and extremely high temperature resistance, it is also suitable as a coating or advanced separator to increase cycle life and safety in Li-ion batteries.

 Lithium ion batteries are the fastest growing battery segment, predominantly driven by demand in electric vehicles.
 They operate by shuttling ions back and forth between a lithium-based cathode and a porous graphite anode.
 There are a wide range of cathode options, which have been the focus of performance improvement in recent years.
 Chemistries include: Lithium-Cobalt-Oxide (LCO), Lithium-Manganese-Oxide (LMO), Lithium-Iron-Phosphate (LFP), Lithium-Nickel-Cobalt-Aluminum (NCA), and Lithium-Nickel-Manganese-Cobalt (NMC).